VFA-102

 Strike Fighter Squadron 102 (VFA-102) is a United States Navy Strike Fighter squadron based at Marine Corps Air Station Iwakuni.
 Their call sign is Diamond, with the tail code NF, and they fly the F/A-18F Super Hornet.
 They are a part of Carrier Air Wing 5 and are attached to the aircraft carrier USS George Washington.

+Name and insignia

+The unit's name derives of the diamondback rattlesnake, indigenous to their original 'stomping grounds', a venomous reptile known to be fierce territorial defender.
+The motto of the unit is "BASCT".

+The insignia is a white lozenge or diamond, with the earth in the center in blue and black, wrapped in the coils of a red and white diamondback snake, with its rattle tail pointing to the base of the lozenge - often mistaken for the 'Don't Tread on Me' sigil, which shows a black rattlesnake coiled on the ground instead.

+This is usually encircled in red with white trim, a band below stating the unit's name and number.

+All aircraft from the F-4 onward feature a diamondback pattern band below the cockpit slanted backwards towards the bottom of the forward fuselage on their schemes, with the hi-vis being in red and white color, the lo-vis in grey.
+Other bands were put on the dorsal section on earlier aircraft or on the vertical stabilizer and tail.

 History

 Two distinct squadrons have been designated VF-102.
 The first VF-102 was established on 1 May 1952 and redesignated VA-36 on 1 July 1955.

 The second VF-102 was established in 1955, was eventually redesignated as VFA-102, and is the subject of the remainder of this article.